jurca/factorio-super-cheap-mode/README.md

-# CheapMode mod for Factorio
+# SuperCheapMode mod for Factorio

 This repository houses the code for the [SuperCheapMode mod](https://mods.factorio.com/mod/SuperCheapMode) for the game